phylosopher07/phylosopher07.github.io/_posts/2023-02-04-linear-independence.md

 We can then define whether the vectors of $S$ are independent or dependent. <br>
 The elements of a subset $S$ of $V$ are said to be linearly independent if no element of $S$ can be written as a linear combination of the other elements of $S$.
-Equivalently, they are linearly independent if two linear combinations of element of $S$ define the same element of $V$ if and only if they have the same coefficients.
+Equivalently, they are linearly independent if two linear combinations of elements of $S$ define the same element of $V$ if and only if they have the same coefficients.

 * **Linearly independent**: $ \dsum_{i=1}^n a_i\b{v}_i=0 \iff \forall a_i=0 $